 By late afternoon these rest stops were generally empty.
 We pitched our tent in one on the way to Baku, but the lawn was so uneven we had to patch the holes in it with socks and underwear so the sleeping bags would lie flat.
 Using a concrete picnic table as a kitchen counter, Mel and I prepared our blandest meal yet, plain noodles mixed with flavourless flecks of corn from a soup mix.
 As I tried to pull the concrete bench closer to the table, for they were placed an awkward distance apart, I realized that these picnic areas, however neat and delimited, still hinted at the deep connectedness of all things: the bench wouldn’t budge, being firmly anchored to the earth.
 “When we try to pick out anything by itself,” observed John Muir, “we find it hitched to everything else in the universe.”

 © Kate Harris 2018

 Extracted from Lands of Lost Borders: A Journey on the Silk Road, which is published in Britain by HarperCollins (£20).
-The book, Kate Harris’s first, won the Banff Mountain Book Award for Adventure Travel and has been short-listed for the RBC Taylor Prize for Canadian literary non-fiction (the winner will be announced on March 4).
+The book, Kate Harris’s first, won the Banff Mountain Book Award for Adventure Travel and has just won (March 4, 2019) the RBC Taylor Prize for Canadian literary non-fiction.

 The author’s award-winning nature and travel writing has been cited in the anthologies The Best American Essays and The Best American Travel Writing and featured in The Walrus, Canadian Geographic, The Georgia Review and Outside magazine.
 For more about her work, see her website.